 This recipe is just enough for about two discs on the dehydrator or two baking trays if you’re using an oven.
 I cut each disc into about 12 small servings, about the size of your average fruit leather strip.
 These will go fast, though, so you might make want to double or triple or quadruple the recipe to have enough to last you awhile!

 1. Place diced fruit in a saucepan with a cup of filtered water over low heat and simmer until cooked and soft.
 Mix the fruit occasionally to help it cook evenly.
 Allow to cool.
 5. Check to see if the leather has dried completely before turning off the dehydrator-- there should be no more mushy spots.
+Amounts are approximations and will vary according to the size and ripeness of your fruit.

 2. Strain fruit, reserving the liquid.
 It's a delicious rich juice, so enjoy a bonus drink while your fruit leather dehydrates!